 The Astronomical Clock is located on the south facade of the Town Hall on the Old Town Square.
 Crowds of tourists watch the clock as it changes the hour.
 This is where you see the walk of "The Walk of the Apostles" and other moving sculptures including the figure of Death depicted a skeleton (you will see this on the right side).
 It was built in the fifteenth century and legend has that the man who built it was blinded to prevent him from replicated it.
 He did get his revenge though, he disabled the clock and no one was able to repair it for the next hundred years.

-3. Walk across the Charles Bridge
+3. Things to do in Prague - Walk across the Charles Bridge

 Strolling across the Charles Bridge is truly one of the most pleasurable experiences when visiting Prague.
 It was built in the 14th Century to replace an older bridge that had been washed away by a flood.
 Statues added in the 17th century and it's was the only means of crossing the Vltava river until 1841.

-4. The old Jewish Quarter (Josefov)
+4. Things to do in Prague - The old Jewish Quarter (Josefov)

 The Jewish quarter (Josefov) is located to the north of the Old Town Square.
 It is believed that Jews first settled in Prague in the 10th century.
-The the first crusade against them was in 1096 and they were concentrated within a walled Ghetto.
+The first crusade against them was in 1096 and they were concentrated within a walled Ghetto.
 Through the centuries the Prague were persecuted but in some centuries they were very influential in the running of Prague, even self-governed themselves.

 Sadly, the Holocaust wiped most of the Jewish population of Prague during World War 2.
 Hitler even planned a Museum of an Extinct Race in Josefov.
 Of course, Prague's most famous Jew was the writer Franz Kafka.
 The Jewish Quarter includes six Synagogues, The Jewish Town Hall and two cemeteries.
 You can buy a combination ticket for the Jewish Museum and Old New Synagogue for 480 CZK (€19).
 This is the best value option.

-5. Go To Prague Castle
+5. Things to do in Prague - Go To Prague Castle

 Prague Castle is more than just a typical castle, it is complex of buildings and vast gardens.
 It is by far the city’s most popular attraction.
 It is reputed to be the largest and one of the oldest Castles in Europe.
 The Castle has been the seat of Czech rulers and is today the official residence of the president.
 Entry to the grounds of the castle is free but if you want to visit St Vitus Cathedral, Basilica of St George and Golden Lane you have to buy a combined ticket (350 CZK or €14).